zencart/documentation/content/user/payment/square.md

 ## Installing Square Web Payments - first time
 1. Install the Square Web Payments module files.
 Then to go to Admin > Modules > Payments > Square WebPay, and click **Install**.
+1. Double check - did you just install the module "Square WebPay"?
+If you're on the module "Square," it will look very similar but won't work.
 1. Login at [https://connect.squareup.com/apps](https://connect.squareup.com/apps) to view the apps you've connected to your account.
 1. Click **+** to create a New Application for your Zen Cart store.
-Give it a name, such as "WebPay".
+Give it a name, such as "WebPay". **You cannot delete the app or change its name once it is created, so choose carefully; if it's for a test installation of your site, call it WebPay-Test or something like that.**
 2. Version 1.0.1 of Square Web Payments requires **API Version 2022-02-16.** Ensure you have selected the correct version and click **Save**.
 3. Click on the application icon that was just created (named "WebPay" or whatever name you used).
 4. The environment will be Sandbox by default.
 Click "Production".